 By default, SeedProd will show your coming soon page to all non-logged-in users.

 Sometimes, you may want to change who can access your site while it’s in coming soon mode.
-For example, if you’re designing a client’s website, then they may want to see their site while it’s being built.
+For example, if you’re designing a client’s website, they may want to see it while it’s being built.

 WordPress comes with a built-in user roles and permissions system, which controls the actions users can take on your site and the information they can access.